-Essential information for driving in Cyprus.
+Planning on driving in Cyprus?
 What are the speed limits, drink driving limits and age restrictions for cars and motorcycles?

 A car is pretty essential if you live in Cyprus, as even if you live in one of the main cities, most shops are spread around a large area, making it impossible to park and do all your shopping in one place.